AztecProtocol/aztec-packages/docs/docs/dev_docs/getting_started/cli.md

 The Aztec CLI is an npm package so you will need to have installed node.js >= 18.
 This tutorial will use the Aztec Sandbox so you should first set up the sandbox using the link above.

-To install the Aztec CLI simply:
+To install the Aztec CLI run:

+`npm install -g @aztec/cli`

+Or if you use yarn:

 `yarn global add @aztec/cli`